ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 Type variables can be given _bounds_ or _constraints_ to restrict what types they can represent.
 For instance, `U = TypeVar('U', bound=Number)` means U can be any subclass of `Number` (upper-bounded) while `V = TypeVar('V', int, str)` means V can only be `int` or `str` (union constraint).
 You can also mark a TypeVar as covariant or contravariant for class inheritance scenarios (useful when defining generic container classes that subclass built-in collections), though this is an advanced topic.
-In summary, type variables allow generic code to be checked for type consistency--a key feature of PEP 484's static typing.
+Type variables allow generic code to be checked for type consistency--a key feature of PEP 484's static typing.

 ### Generic Classes